 Change your brain

 Changing bad habits or establishing new and better ones requires a shift in how your brain actually works.
 A recent study from the University of California San Diego showed that the brain’s circuits for habitual and goal-directed action compete for control.
 “You must understand how habits work to rewire your brain and your patterns,” Dr. Lipman says.
 “Acknowledging that change is needed is key.”
 By being aware of your thought patterns, you can override your habitual thinking with new, goal-oriented directives.
-Find out why doing this one simple thing will make your brain start craving better habits.

 Being mindful is a way to think purposefully about your habitual actions and has been shown in studies to alter mental processes.
 “Your thinking is highly programmable and can be altered,” says Sukey Novogratz, co-author of the meditation guidebook Just Sit.
 “Mindfulness will make you more focused and present for the job at hand.”
 How can this self-awareness help you achieve your goals?
 “It forces us to take a moment and to see what we are actually thinking,” she says.
 In a moment when you’re grabbing a donut, for instance, you may realize that you’re actually bored, not hungry.
 Then, you’ll put down the caloric treat and call a friend instead.
 Here are 14 New Year’s resolutions to make 2019 your happiest year ever.

 The practice of gratitude can help you change your thinking in order to achieve your goals.
 Immediately upon awakening, think about five goodies you are thankful for, says famed doctor William Sears, author of The Dr. Sears T5 Wellness Plan.
 “Beginning your day with these happy thoughts sends messages throughout the emotional centers of your brain, ‘Hey brain, this is how I expect you to behave today,’” he says.